2024-foss4g-europe/2024-foss4g-europe.github.io/content/schedule/ice-breaker.md

 ## Ice-Breaker
 **Wednesday, 3 July, 2024**

+Ice-Breaker event is included in the price of the conference ticket!

 Food and drinks will be offered to all registered participants in _Aparaaditehas_ (“Widget Factory”).
 Situated in a former factory complex which used to house manufacturies for producing parts for Soviet submarines, zippers, and